 The START STOP UNIT command may be used to command the drive to stop the spindle.
-Stop time is 30 seconds (maximum) from removal of DC power.
+Stop time is 20 seconds (maximum) from removal of DC power.
+SCSI stop time is 20 seconds.
 There is no power control switch on the drive.